 Make of it what you will:

-Confirmed cast members include Regina King in the main role (as yet undisclosed), Jeremy Irons, Don Johnson, Tim Blake Nelson and Frances Fisher.
+Confirmed cast members include Regina King in the main role (as yet undisclosed, but seemingly a new vigilante), Jeremy Irons, Don Johnson, Tim Blake Nelson and Frances Fisher.

-We still don't know much about who's playing who, but SlashFilm reports that Irons will be playing an older version of Adrian Veidt - aka Ozymandias - the "villain" of the original series.
+We still don't know much about who's playing who, but Irons will be playing an older version of Adrian Veidt - aka Ozymandias - the "villain" of the original series.

-The same report claims that Jean Smart will be playing a new character, an FBI agent tasked with hunting down vigilantes.
-What's more interesting is the character's name though: Agent Blake.
-That might ring a bell, as The Comedian was named Edward Blake, raising the tantalising prospect of some sort of link between her and the late superhero.
+The same report claims that Jean Smart will be playing an FBI agent tasked with hunting down vigilantes.
+What's more interesting is the character's name though: Laurie Blake.
+That might ring a bell, as The Comedian was named Edward Blake, and the younger Silk Spectre was his daughter, named Laurie.
+Has she taken on her father's name and moved into the legal side of law enforcement?

 The series will supposedly be “remixed” from the original with the same events and themes underlying potential new characters and storylines.
 The show's official Instagram account gave us what looks like a first look at one of those new characters: